NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Linguist.md

 * * *

-You interpret a creature's words, repeating their message in a different language that you know.
-If the triggering effect's targets speak either the original language or the one you translated into, they are affected.
+You bridge a language gap, repeating the message in a different language that you know.
+Choose a language you understand to repeat the message in.
+The linguistic effect counts as both languages, rather than only the language the triggering creature is using, potentially allowing it to affect a wider range of creatures.
+As normal, you can translate normal speech without Spot Translate and without using a reaction, but this reaction allows you to apply the benefits of translation to spells and actions such as command or [[Actions/Demoralize|Demoralize]].

 ## [[Feats/Analyze Idiolect|Analyze Idiolect]] Feat 6